Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Data acquisition processes

 \subsection{Data acquisition software}

 Figure~\ref{fig:soft3} shows a diagram of the GRAND DAQ software.
-The software operates on two levels---the Local DAQ at each DU and the Central DAQ at the Central Station Computer of each array---which interact to manage the complete data flow.
+It operates on two levels---the Local DAQ at each DU and the Central DAQ at the Central Station Computer of each array---which interact to manage the complete data flow.
 The Collaboration developed two separate versions of the DAQ software for GP300 and G@A to assess different implementation strategies.
 For the next stages of GRAND, a unified and optimized version will be developed.

-The Local DAQ temporarily saves both types of triggered data, transient and unbiased, on local storage, used as a circular buffer.
-The GP300 firmware uses the Petalinux 30-MB memory, while the G@A firmware uses the two 4-GB DDR memories.
-Events are stored locally while the Central Trigger, running on the Central DAQ, determines if they are to be retrieved and saved permanently.
+The Local DAQ temporarily saves both types of triggered data, transient and unbiased, in local storage, used as a circular buffer, step (1) in Fig. \ref{fig:soft3}.
+The GP300 firmware uses the Petalinux 30~MB memory, while the G@A firmware uses a 512\,MB DDR memory.
+Events are stored locally, while the Central Trigger, running on the Central DAQ, determines if they are to be retrieved and saved permanently.

-The Central Trigger decision is based upon the timing and transient trigger condition information that the Local DAQ sends to the Central DAQ.
-The trigger decision is determined by configurable parameters such as the maximum time difference between measured signals at different DUs and the number of DUs that detect a signal in coincidence within this time window.
-As soon as there is a positive decision by the Central Trigger, the Central DAQ requests the full event information from the Local DAQ.
-The full event information is sent over the wireless network to the Central DAQ and its event-building process.
-This process combines all information into a single event and writes the data to the local disk.
-All coincident transient triggered data that satisfy the Central Trigger are recorded in \textit{coincident data} (CD) binary files.
+The Central Trigger decision is based on the timing and transient trigger condition information that the Local DAQ sends to the Central DAQ, step (2) in Fig. \ref{fig:soft3}.
+The trigger decision, step (3), is determined by configurable parameters, such as the maximum time difference between the measured signals at different DUs and the number of DUs that detect a signal in coincidence within this time window.
+As soon as there is a positive decision by the Central Trigger, the Central DAQ requests the full event information from the Local DAQ, step (4) in Fig. \ref{fig:soft3}.
+The full event information is sent over the wireless network to the Central DAQ and its event-building process, step (5a), and the Local DAQ memory is cleared, step (5b) in Fig. \ref{fig:soft3}.
+This process combines the requested full event information and the local trigger timestamps into a single event and writes it to the corresponding data file on the local disk of the Central DAQ, step (6) in Fig. \ref{fig:soft3}.

+All coincident transient triggered data that satisfy the Central Trigger are recorded in Coincident Data (CD) binary files.
 Furthermore, a random selection of local transient triggered events can be promoted to a Central Trigger and be saved as well.
 These events have no coincidences with other DUs and are used to monitor the trigger algorithm and the noise environment.
-They are stored separately in \textit{unit data} (UD) binary files.
-Unbiased triggers are always promoted to Central triggers and are saved in \textit{monitoring} data (MD) files.
+They are stored separately in Unit Data (UD) binary files.
+Unbiased triggers are always promoted to Central triggers and are saved in Monitoring Data (MD) files.